-80-story 3 World Trade Center to open after years of delays
+Correction: New World Trade Center Tower story

 The skyscraper boasts an annealed glass exterior with 10,000 glass panels that have been cooled slowly to reduce internal stress, meaning the glass shouldn’t break into shards if it is struck.

-Inside, office space is being readied for anchor tenant 3M, an advertising firm, with exposed ceilings that suggest a Soho loft.
+Inside, office space is being readied for anchor tenant GroupM, an advertising firm, with exposed ceilings that suggest a Soho loft.

 There are outdoor terraces on the 17th, 60th and 76th floors including an outdoor deck that will be shared by all the building’s tenants.